Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 ![Brothers in Blood](/assets/wr/20240526203829_1.jpg)
 {% endfigure %}

-These mystics reuse the [emissary](https://lintian.eu/2024/03/24/warcraft-retrospective-22/) models from the human campaigns.
+These mystics reuse the [emissary](https://lintian.eu/2024/03/24/warcraft-retrospective-22/) models from the human campaign.
 They're apparently supposed to be either humans or high elves (in Reforged, they use high elf models).
 How did they get here?
 What is their goal here?
 Why are they on the prison wardens' side?

 They're holding Sentinels prisoner?
 For what crimes?